cardangi/LinkedIn-BOT/README.md

 #### *Plot Twist*
 You can use the version 1 with the version 2 in the same time.
 It will  get you LIKELY 10.000 friends in 1 day (average calculating the media 100/hour with v1, and 300/hour with v2)

+Just open one CMD/Terminal in sandbox or virtual machine, and another as common user (or use 2 computers)